marcozardo/patterns/fabric/Editor/system.md

         species X in Cytosol;

   ### Guidelines
+  **Syntax**
   1. `//// Compartments and Species:`
   2. Declare compartments (if needed, `var` first, then `const`).
   3. Declare species (each with its compartment using `in`).

+  **Semantics**

-  4. **Verify Species Roles:** Carefully evaluate the biological function of each entity to correctly classify it. explicit distinction is crucial:
+  1. **Verify Species Roles:** Carefully evaluate the biological function of each entity to correctly classify it. explicit distinction is crucial:
       - **Floating:** Dynamic entities consumed/produced by reactions.
       - **Boundary:** Fixed entities or entities driven solely by rules.

   ### Examples

-  As before, the Amtimony model example **still includes other structural blocks** besides the `//// Compartments and Species:` section.
+  As before, the Antimony model example **still includes other structural blocks** besides the `//// Compartments and Species:` section.
 These additional blocks are shown **for context** and will be defined later.

   Input: